collective/collective.outputfilters.tinymceaccordion/README.md

 - aria-labelledby
 - data-bs-parent

 Enable the accordion toolbar button in the `Menu` JSON Structure in the TinyMCE Controlpanel.
-PEr default this addon enable the accordion option in the `insert` menu section
+Per default this addon enable the accordion option in the `insert` menu section.

 ***Menu***